Water supply and sanitation in Palestine: Water cisterns

 Due to unreliable water delivery, virtually every Palestinian house has at least one, most several, water cisterns to store water.
-In the West Bank, water cisterns are often targeted by the IDF or Israeli settlers and destroyed under the pretext of illegality.
+In the West Bank, the management of water resources is subject to debate due to military regulations.

 Drinking water quality

 Data of a survey carried out in 2011 revealed that 47.2% of the households in the Palestinian Territories consider the water quality as good.
 The share is significantly higher in the West Bank (70.9%) than in the Gaza Strip (5.3%).
 Compared to an earlier study, the results indicate that the percentage of households which consider the water quality as good decreased from 67.5% in 1999.

+A 2013 water analysis study conducted in the central region of Gaza revealed that 74% of the water samples from distribution points had varying degrees of microbiological contamination.
+Specifically, 26% of the samples had a moderate contamination level, between 11 and 100 colonies per 100 ml, and 13% had high levels of contamination, exceeding 100 total coliform colonies per 100 ml.

 Water losses and sewage problems

 In 2012, the losses of water in the network were estimated some 28% in the West Bank and even half of the supplied amount in Gaza.
 In the West Bank, construction and maintenance of water and sewage infrastructure are problematic.
 The Palestinian areas are enclaves in the Israeli-controlled Area C. Therefore, all projects are subject to approval of the Joint Water Committee and the Israeli army.
 In Gaza, the infrastructure is subject to periodic large-scale destruction by Israeli attacks, such as in the 2004 Raid on Beit Hanoun, or the 2008/2009 Operation Cast Lead.
 The groundwater in Gaza is highly contaminated by leaked sewage.